OHCRN/platform/docs/schemas.md

 });
 ```

-The expected behaviour is described in the test cases below:
+The expected behaviour is described in the test cases below (we use `safeParse()` in the test cases so no errors are actually thrown, see the [docs](https://zod.dev/?id=safeparse) for more details):

 ```ts
 describe('ConsentClinicianInviteResponse', () => {